-Only one known population remains in Washington, and there is limited information about population status and trends.
-Efforts are underway to determine the feasibility of translocations to portions of the former range.
+Only one known population remains in Washington in Grant County, and there is limited information about population status and trends.
+Efforts are underway to determine the feasibility of translocations of these frogs to their former range.

 A grapefruit-sized egg mass is deposited just below the water surface and attached to vegetation in warm, shallow, open, still water areas.
 Eggs may hatch within a few days or weeks depending on conditions.
 Tadpoles forage mainly on algae and detritus, and complete metamorphosis in 60 to 90 days.
 Newly metamorphosed frogs emerge from ponds in mid-July through September.